rsvim/ex.rsvim/README.md

 There are a lot of ex commands, which cannot be done all at once.
 This section trace the status of each command with below symbols:

-- ✅ Almost fully compatible and recommended
+- ✅ Almost compatible and recommended
 - 🔰 Preliminarily completed and usable
 - 🚧 Working in Progress or Planned
 - 🔴 Not exist or Missing